wonsunahn/CS1622_Fall2024/projects/3/README.md

 STAddPredefined function is called inside semantic.cpp at the beginning of semantic analysis to populate the symbol table with pre-defined functions such as ``system.readln'' or ``system.println'.
-You should add these functions only if they are called inside the MINI-JAVA soure code, that is, only if you can find the relevant strings inside the string table.
+You should add these functions only if they are called inside the MINI-JAVA source code, that is, only if you can find the relevant strings inside the string table.
 For this, you will find the **getIndex** function inside table.cpp handy.
 The getIndex function takes a string as a parameter and returns the index of that string in the string table